Towards a company wide coding standard

 Rules that can be checked automatically but are not provided as built-in rules can be implemented by means of a provided API or a graphical configuration tool.
 This is a specialized task that can be done best by engineers that are experienced in this field.

 Despite the fact that proprietary tooling introduces a maintenance problem, there is also an advantage: more control.
 Think of direct hyperlinked connection between coding standard rules and rules defined in the tooling, think of applying different coding standards for different kinds of files (plain C++ vs. C++/CLI, for instance), think of introducing proprietary levels or categories, etcetera, etcetera.
 In short, own tooling allows for adjusting it in such a way that it fits perfectly into the existing development processes instead of the other way around.
-For large organizations it is most of the times harder to change established processes than to invest in proprietary tooling.
+For large organizations, it is often harder to change established processes than to invest in proprietary tooling.

 As soon as your code checker has been configured according to the available coding standard, it is almost ready for use in daily practice.
 The only thing that remains to be done is integration in the software environment.
 This comes primarily down to: